dispatch/classic/README.txt

 Version History

-0.8	This release contains a hodgepodge of fixes and improvements.
+0.8	Many base classes in the toolkit have been refactored to be more
-	Many base classes in the toolkit have been refactored to be more flexible, including DataApplication, AuthDataApplication,
+	flexible, including DataApplication, AuthDataApplication,
 	DataRequestCycle, and AuthDataRequestCycle.
 Existing applications
 	that override default functionality in base classes may need to